Read summarized version with

 My take:

-Ideal for larger, cross-functional teams that need structure and hierarchy, especially if you're already in the Atlassian ecosystem.
-But if you're a small team looking for something simple, there are better options.
+A strong fit for larger, cross-functional teams that need structure and hierarchy, especially if you already live in the Atlassian ecosystem.
+If you’re a small team after something simple, look elsewhere.

 Slite: Async-First Knowledge Base